ndouglas-cloudsmith/AI-agents-platform-engineering/README.md

 }' -H 'Content-Type: application/json' | jq '.vulns[] | select(.id | startswith("MAL-"))'
 ```

-Likewise, if you want to extract a clean summary (recommended for automation tasks in your IDP), without the 2MB block of text, use this filter:
+Likewise, if you want to extract a clean summary (recommended for automation tasks in your IDP), without a 2MB block of text, use this:
 ```
 curl -s -X POST https://api.osv.dev/v1/query -d '{
   "package": {